hadasbro/jLogger/README.md

         // log or handle only if Request/Input contains param userId and userId == 250, otherwise ommit
         @Logger(logOnlyOnRequestValue = "userId:350")

-    *You can use this option to log in your REST controller request - responses exceptionally, only if input contains required parameter and value*
+    *You can use this option to log in your REST controller request - responses conditionally, only if input contains required parameter and value*

 7. logTypes - handle/log only wanted actions (request, response, exception, all of them or only specific ones)